International Economics (M-Z)

 Modalità di verifica dell'apprendimento

 The evaluation will consist of a written test with multiple-choice questions and exercises.
-The exam would be the same for students who attended the class and students who did not.
+The exam will be the same for students who attended the class and students who did not.
 Details about the final exam structure will be given during the course.

 Attività di supporto